-Tom Nesmith is the founder and director of the master’s program in Archival Studies in the Department of History.
+Senior scholar Tom Nesmith is the founder of the master’s program in Archival Studies in the Department of History.
 His interest in the growing public affairs and human rights roles of archives goes back to his first archival position at the then Public Archives of Canada, which involved acquiring and making available records related to the women’s movement.
 He wrote a short article on this work in *Canadian Woman Studies/les cahiers de la femme* vol 3, no.1 (1981) entitled “Sources for the History of Women at the Public Archives of Canada”.
 He was on the team of archivists that researched and mounted the major 1982-83 PAC exhibit of documents on the history of women in Canada (1870-1940), which toured the country for many years.
 Since joining the history department, he has introduced students to the roles archives play in public affairs, human rights, and social justice.
 Several Archival students have completed MA theses on these themes — from Aboriginal peoples’ archives to child abuse survivors’ archives.
 He has also published on these topics and delivered keynote addresses on them at archival conferences in Scotland and New Zealand and at the National Archives of Australia.

 Dr. Greg Smith teaches and researches the historical dimensions of human rights, particularly from the 1700s and 1800s.